czlc/sproto/README.md

 The algorithm is very similar to [Cap'n proto](http://kentonv.github.io/capnproto/), but 0x00 is not treated specially.

-In packed format, the message if padding to 8.
+In packed format, the message is padding to 8.
 Each 8 byte is reduced to a tag byte followed by zero to eight content bytes.
 The bits of the tag byte correspond to the bytes of the unpacked word, with the least-significant bit corresponding to the first byte.
 Each zero bit indicates that the corresponding byte is zero.
 The non-zero bytes are packed following the tag.